Here's how Congress may respond to Trump's Putin remarks

 Congress also included $380 million in funding in this year's omnibus spending bill to bolster states' election infrastructure.
 But there are additional bills that have been circulating for months that would more directly bolster U.S. election security than imposing additional sanctions after the fact.

 Sens.
 Amy Klobuchar, D-Minn., Mark Warner, D-Va., and John McCain, R-Ariz., introduced the Honest Ads Act in October 2017, intended to prevent foreign influence in online political ads, as Russia allegedly did in 2016 using platforms like Facebook and Twitter.
 It would impose public disclosure requirements on online political advertisements similar to those that already exist for TV, radio and satellite ads.
 A companion bill in the House was sponsored by Reps.
 Derek Kilmer, D-Wash., and Mike Coffman, R-Colo.
+A Kilmer aide noted that he tried to add the bill as an amendment to an upcoming spending bill today but that the effort was rejected.

 Klobuchar and Sen. James Lankford, R-Okla., also have a separate bill that would streamline cybersecurity information-sharing between federal intelligence agencies and state election agencies.